motion/orbit/projects/blog/src/pages/update-one/index.md

 I'd like to introduce Orbit.
 Let's start with a story:

-You read, write, email, chat, document, and ticket... from Slack to Jira, GDocs to Github.
-Your knowledge is distributed across many services, and internal wiki's and portals don't keep up -- they're another source of truth, a cumbersome point of interaction, and more infrastructure to maintain.
+You read, write, email, chat, document, ticket... from Slack to Jira to GDocs to Github.
+Your knowledge is distributed across many services and your wiki or portal don't keep up -- they're another source of truth, a cumbersome point of interaction, and more infrastructure to maintain.

-There's a trend that's happening in our world, and it's preventing us from staying on top of whats going on in our companies and in our digital lives.
-Before going into detail, I think it's actually best explained by the gap between the sci-fi interfaces we dream of in film and TV, contrasted with the reality of how we work today.
+There's a trend in the world, and it's preventing us from staying on top of information flowing through our companies and digital lives.
+Before going into detail, I think it's actually best explained by the gap between the sci-fi interfaces we dream of in film and TV, and the reality of how we work today.

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.